JamesCollerton/hydra-visuals/touch-designer/README.md

 Texture Operators - all 2D image operations.

-- These are essentially inputs
+- These are essentially _visual_ inputs
 - We can zoom out to the project view to set global settings

 #### List of TOPs